jonspalmer/view_component-storybook/README.md

 ViewComponent stories provide a constructor API to provide flexibility in your ViewComponent initializers.

-Give a header class that looks like the following:
+Given a header class that looks like the following:

 ```ruby
 class HeaderComponent < ViewComponent::Base